kazuhiro-kakip/Puppy-DL/README.md

 ・ Mnist<br>
 <br>
 ■ Next<br>
-・ Implementation of each STEP and test<br>
+・ Implementation of each Step and test<br>
+・ Implementation of RNN and LSTM<br>